ColeTownsend/pokemon-go-guide/pages/how-to-train-pokemon/index.md

 ---
 title: How to train Pokemon
-description: "An introduction to Pokemon Go"
+description: "The best tips and hacks for training Pokemon in Pokemon Go for iPhone and Android."

 ---